mvellandi/journal-old/_posts/2011-01-13-innovation-ideation-creative-process-flow-constraints-accountability.md

 ---
-title: Ideation, the Importance of FLOW, and Avoiding Traps &#8211; Scott Belsky
+title: "Ideation, the Importance of FLOW, and Avoiding Traps: Scott Belsky"
+layout: post
 date: 2011-01-13T09:00:14+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Great presentation on the creative process and conditions for its success.
 Principles include restraints, chunking, devil's advocates, competition, and accountability.
 categories: